Join the Fund's newsletter!

 Creative Europe (2021–2027) is supporting the European audiovisual, cultural and creative sectors with a budget of EUR 2,44 billion.
 Creative Europe is divided into three strands: MEDIA, covering the audiovisual and film sectors, Culture, covering all other cultural and creative sectors and Cross-sectoral, facilitating collaboration across creative sectors and covering the news media sector.

-• encourages cooperation across the value chain of the audiovisual industry and at EU level in order to scale up enterprises and European content globally
+• Encourages cooperation across the value chain of the audiovisual industry and at EU level in order to scale up enterprises and European content globally

-• nurtures talents – wherever they come from
+• Nurtures talents – wherever they come from

-• engages with audiences of all ages, especially the younger generations
+• Engages with audiences of all ages, especially the younger generations

 For questions, assistance related to the programme and help cooperating with organisations in other countries, Creative Europe Desks are in place in every participating country.
 The national Creative Europe MEDIA Desks consult, inform, and advise the audiovisual sectors and industries about the MEDIA strand and the funding opportunities represented in the specific calls.